© 2020 Russell Johns Associates All rights reserved

-Because of this, businesses that are looking to reach this young generation may be surprised to know that print advertising is a cost-effective way for small businesses to reach a millennial audience because it directs Millennial customers to your website or business.
+Because of this, businesses may be surprised to know that print advertising is a cost-effective way for small businesses to reach a millennial audience.
+This is because print advertising directs Millennial customers to your website or business through the direct response process.
 In fact, studies show that most millennials are turned off or ignore online advertising but pay particular attention to magazine, direct mail and even coupon advertising that can be found in newspapers or inserts.
+For more information on what type of advertising Millennial advertisers choose check out this additional blog post here.

 Studies done have concluded that even digital natives have a strong preference for printed literature.
 This is surprising considering the massive amount of time they spend online.
 Actually, when it comes to advertising print is the first “ touch” in driving people to your product or service.
 Being able to reach out and touch an ad actually makes it resonate in deeper parts of the brain so that the viewer is able to recollect and remember the brand image better later on.